monfresh/laptop/README.md

 - Make sure your computer meets all [prerequisites](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#prerequisites) first.

+- If you are using an M1 (Apple Silicon) Mac, make sure your Terminal is not in Rosetta mode.
+To check:
+  1. Open a new Finder window.
+  2. Go to Applications -> Utilities.
+  3. Click once on the Terminal app to select it.
+  4. Press the `command-i` keyboard shortcut to open the Info window.
+  5. Make sure the "Open using Rosetta" checkbox is unchecked.

 - Quit and relaunch Terminal after running my script.
 I mention this several times in this README, as well as when the script finishes successfully, but I'll say it again.
 For the changes to take effect, you have to "refresh" your terminal.
 The best way is to quit and relaunch it.